WusYaName

 "WusYaName" (stylized in all caps) is a song by American rapper and producer Tyler, the Creator featuring fellow American rapper YoungBoy Never Broke Again and American singer Ty Dolla $ign.
 It was released on June 22, 2021, alongside a retro-themed music video, as the second single from Tyler, the Creator's seventh studio album, Call Me If You Get Lost.
-A '90s-inspired R&B record, it samples H-Town's "Back Seat (Wit No Sheets)", and sees Tyler, the Creator rapping and singing to a mysterious woman he becomes love-struck with while on a road trip.
+A '90s-inspired R&B record, it samples H-Town's "Back Seat (Wit No Sheets)", and sees Tyler, the Creator rap-singing to a mysterious woman he becomes love-struck with while on a road trip.
 The song was noted for its production and Tyler, the Creator's delivery, and is the highest-charting track from the album.
 At the 64th Grammy Awards, the song was nominated for Best Melodic Rap Performance.

 Background

 Tyler, the Creator first teased the song on June 22, 2021, when he posted the music video, which omitted YoungBoy's verse.
 Tyler, the Creator said one of his favorite moments on the album is when YoungBoy says "think so" on the song.
 Following the song's release, Tyler, the Creator, while at a pop-up concert, called YoungBoy a "sweetheart" and said they hung out a number of times.
 "WusYaName" was produced solely by Tyler, the Creator.